My photography passion is landscapes. I'm just one of many, right?

 But in doing so, she created a wonderland of bokeh in the background that provides a delicate richness to the shot.

 That bokeh works much like the spiderwebs in the previous image - it's a small detail that makes the image as a whole more successful.
-This is one of the easiest nature photography tips to implement, and one of the most successful, too!
+This is one of the easiest nature and professional landscape photography tips to implement, and one of the most successful, too!

 Find Ways to Incorporate Angles